 Like any pandemic (probably) people are going to flock to anything that begins or ends with antioxidant or immune.
 Is Turmeric a wonder food that’s worth spending a premium on?
 Highly unlikely.
 Turmeric is relatively easy for anyone to grow in certain climates (warm and moist mainly) making it easy to come by.

-That said, turmeric is hampered by one thing: poor bioavailability.
+That said, turmeric powder is hampered by one thing: poor bioavailability.
 Most valid research groups won’t give it an emphatic stamp of approval simply because it affects all of our bodies differently and in over 90% of cases, not very much at all.
-Your mileage will vary using Turmeric as a nutritional supplement, and while it doesn’t appear to have a number of side effects, it conversely might not always deliver all of its health benefits, either.
+Your mileage will vary using Turmeric powder as a nutritional supplement, and while it doesn’t appear to have a number of side effects, it conversely might not always deliver all of its health benefits, either.